Skip to main content

 VA Disability Benefits Years After Service

-You may be eligible for VA disability benefits if you have a current physical or mental condition and meet the following requirements, even if it is years after service:
+You may be eligible for VA disability benefits if you have a current physical or mental condition and meet these requirements, even if it is years after service:

 • Have a disability rating for your service-connected condition; and